tranminhduy-git/tmduy.github.io/_pages/about.md

 Hello there!
 Welcome to my personal website.

 I am currently a Master Student at School of Pharmacy, Keimyung University in South Korea.
-During master studing, I work as a Research Assisstant at the Nano-Biopharmaceutics Lab led by Prof. Park Soyeun.
+I work as a Research Assisstant at the Nano-Biopharmaceutics Lab led by Prof. Park Soyeun.
 My research interest focuses on drug delivery system that apply nanotechnology.

 Education
 ======